jjpickering10/CI-MS2-PokerQuiz/README.md

 ### **Structure**

 - 4 quiz game site.
 Seperated into 4 containers.
 Diamond, Club, Heart and Spade.
+- Game 1: multiple choice quiz for who won the main event
+- Game 2: Pick which hand ranking is higher
 - Able to view scores.

 ### **Skeleton**